 23. This section applies where a local authority considers that there has been a significant change in the level of rents, or rate of increase in rents, under relevant tenancies in its area since the submission of its most recent report to the Scottish Ministers under section 1(1).
 In this case, the local authority may carry out an additional interim assessment of rent conditions in its area (see subsection (2)) and it must inform the Scottish Ministers if it is carrying out an interim assessment of rent conditions (see subsection (3)).
-In addition, if the Scottish Ministers consider that there has been a significant change in the level of rents, or the rate of increase in rents, under relevant tenancies of properties in the area of a local authority since the local authority submitted its most recent report under section 1(1), the Scottish Ministers may direct the local authority under subsection (5) to carry out an interim assessment of rent conditions of the level of rents or the rate of increases in rent conditions of the level of rents or the rate of increases in rent conditions of the level of rents or the rate of increases in rent conditions of the level of rents or the rate of increases in rent (or both) in its area.
+In addition, if the Scottish Ministers consider that there has been a significant change in the level of rents, or the rate of increase in rents, under relevant tenancies of properties in the area of a local authority since the local authority submitted its most recent report under section 1(1), the Scottish Ministers may direct the local authority under subsection (5) to carry out an interim assessment of rent conditions of the rate of rents or the rate of increases in rents of increases in rent (or both) in its area.